vmagnin/ForSudoku/README.md

 ```

 Upon completion of the input, the program quickly checks if the grid is valid
-and displays it in a form similar to the one below:
+and displays it in such a format:

 ```shell
  5 3 0 | 0 7 0 | 0 0 0